UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 **Reaction Rolls**: When encountering a wandering monster or other entity, and their disposition is unknown, make a linguistic skill check.
 On a success, they are at least neutral.
 On a failure, or if you do not know the language, they are hostile.

-**Initiative**: Characters must make a successful REF save to gain the initiative and act before their enemies.
+**Initiative**: Characters must make a successful REFLEX save to gain the initiative and act before their enemies.
 On each of their turns, a character may move a short distance and take one other action, such as:

 * Move further
 * Attack
 * Interact with an object

-**Attacking**: To attack, roll your weapon's damage die, and subtract any Armor that your target possesses.
+**Attacking**: To attack, roll your weapon's damage die, and subtract any ARMOR that your target possesses.
 You deal that much damage to your target's HP.

-**Critical Damage**: Damage that reduces a target’s HP below zero decreases a target’s FORT by the amount remaining.
-They must then make a FORT save to avoid critical damage.
+**Critical Damage**: DAMAGE that reduces a target’s HP below zero decreases a target’s FORTITUDE by the amount remaining.
+They must then make a FORTITUDE save to avoid CRITICAL DAMAGE.

-* Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
+* Any PC that suffers CRITICAL DAMAGE cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.
-* Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.
+* Additionally, some enemies will have special abilities or effects that are triggered when their target fails a CRITICAL DAMAGE save.

 ---

 ## Advanced Combat

-**Enhanced & Impaired**: If your attack is enhanced, increase the die size by one step.
-If it is impaired, decrease the die size by one step.

 **Multiple Attacks**: If multiple damage dice are rolled against the same target (whether by dual wielding, multiple attackers, etc), only the highest result deals damage.

-**Charge**: In the first round of combat, a combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
-The charging combatant deals enhanced damage on their next attack against the charged enemy.

 **Blast**: Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected character.
 If unsure how many targets can be affected, roll the related damage die for a result.